-As you reflect on your relationship, try to understand your and your ex’s core wounds and attachment styles.
+As you reflect on your relationship, try understanding your and your ex’s core wounds and attachment styles.
 This will give you valuable insights into your dynamics and help you work on addressing the issues that might have caused your breakup.

 When the No Contact period ends, reach out to your avoidant ex gradually and respectfully.
 Avoid putting pressure on them or pushing them to get back together immediately.
 Instead, focus on rebuilding trust and emotional intimacy by having open, honest, and empathetic conversations.
 Always remember their fear of abandonment or rejection, and communicate your understanding and reassure them of your intentions.